cjdelisle/cjdns/contrib/doc/sessionStats.md

 but also when talking to intermediate nodes to ask them about their peers when planning a route.

-The Cjdns protocol offers Perfect Forward Secrecy.
+The cjdns protocol offers Perfect Forward Secrecy.
 Each session has a random symmetric key that encrypts that session.
 If a node is compromised, the attacker can get the session keys and read current and future sessions.
 However, the session keys are securely erased when a session is destroyed,